 - It’s sturdy and ready for the road

-- It’s quite expensive, considering its limited functions.
+- It’s quite expensive, considering its limited functions

-So, Which Pedal Should I Go For?
+So, Which Should I Go For?

-If you’re looking to reduce single coil hum and single coil hum only, the Hum Debugger might be right up your street, as it’s purpose built to do that without you needing to mess around with settings.
+If you’re looking to reduce single coil hum and single coil hum only, the Hum Debugger might be right up your street, as it’s purpose-built to do that without you needing to mess around with settings.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.